 Another significant impact of science animation is engaging students in the lesson by showing how knowledge turn into reality.
 Most animated videos always have characters and contexts.
-In the context, educators can point out how science is friendly in the daily life.
+In the context, educators can point out how science is friendly in daily life.

-Let’s take an example about where air pollution comes from.
+Let’s take an example of where air pollution comes from.
 Illustrators and animators can draw a background of a big city with a huge number of transportation means and factories.
 CO2 emission is pushed out from motorbikes, buses, cars, and factories.
 Obviously, this happens every day on the streets, but not every student notice that.
 And not all of them know that is one of the reasons why the air is polluted.
 When science is turned into animation, the real context definitely makes it funnier and more interesting.

 How to produce fun science animation?